majarspeed/Voron-9mm-belt-mod/readme.md

 Changes:
 added cad for embedded y endstops in a motor upper 11/15/22 updated almost all parts for addtional clearances, Changed 36 mm pin to 35 mm pin.
-11/16/22
+11/16/22 All versions have y endstop a drives now
+Added 2.4 pinned and unpinned versions renamed page to reflect it is not just trident added cw1 and cw2 carriages
+11-19-22

 ## BOM